 - It is klutzy.
 It often falls, trips, and rolls over while exploring its surroundings.

-- A mother Panda cradles its babies in its arm for several days after birth.
+- A mother Panda cradles her babies in her arm for several days after birth.

 - A baby panda can climb trees seven months after its birth.

 How many Babies can a Panda give Birth to

 - Female pandas give birth to one or two rookies (panda babies) every 2-3 years.
 Thus, the normal reproductive rate is one cub every 2-3 years.

 Where do Giant Pandas Live – Giant Panda Habitat Facts